MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-process-manual-agent-install.md

 7. Select **OK**.

-## Approve a pending agent installation when automatic approval is not configured
+## Approve a pending agent installation when automatic approval isn't configured

-Follow these steps to approve a pending agent installation when automatic approval is not configured:
+Follow these steps to approve a pending agent installation when automatic approval isn't configured:

 1. In the Operations console, select **Administration**.